Batch Policy Learning in Average Reward Markov Decision Processes: Introduction

 To efficiently learn an optimal policy in a prespecified policy class, the main statistical challenge is to construct an estimator for the average reward of a policy that is both data-efficient and performs uniformly well when optimizing over the policy class.
 Our first contribution of this work is a novel doubly robust estimator (see Section \ref{sec:method}); we show that this estimator achieves the semiparametric efficiency bound under certain conditions on the estimation error of nuisance functions (see Section \ref{sec:theorem}).
 Doubly robust estimators have been developed in the finite time horizon problems \citep{robins1994estimation,murphy2001marginal,dudik2014doubly,jiang2016doubly,thomas2016data} and recently in the discounted reward infinite horizon setting \citep{kallus2019double,Tang2020Doubly}.
 To the best of our knowledge, our doubly robust estimator for the long-term average reward is new.
+In the literature of the average MDP in the batch setting, only the non-doubly robust estimator proposed by \cite{liao2019off} for the long-term average reward can be shown to achieve the semi-parametric efficiency, although they did not explicitly derive it.
+Most of the previous works on the policy optimization/evaluation under this framework are focused the online setting or under parametric models \citep[e.g.,][]{mahadevan1996average,abounadi2001learning,wan2021learning}.
+Theoretical studies on the average reward MDP in the batch setting are very limited, especially under non-parametric models.

 To establish the semiparametric efficiency of the doubly robust estimator and the regret bound, we derive finite-sample error bounds for two nuisance function estimators, a relative value estimator and a ratio estimator.
 The obtained error bounds are shown to hold uniformly over the prespecified class of policies.
 Both the relative value and ratio estimators are both derived from the same principle (i.e., coupled estimation; see Section \ref{sec:nuisance est}).
 In the case of the ratio estimator, we use an iterative procedure to obtain a near-optimal error bound for the ratio estimator.
 To the best of our knowledge, this is the first theoretical result characterizing the ratio estimation error, which might be of independent interest.